Polyprenol: Functions

 Polyprenols are low molecular natural bioregulators (physiologically active), playing a significant modulating role in the cellular process in plants referred to as biosynthesis.

 What polyprenols are to plants, dolichols are to all living creatures, including man.
 They are in fact of a very similar chemical composition.
 Dolichols are a derivative of polyprenols with a saturated isoprene unit.

 Through dolichols, the dolichol phosphate cycle occurs.
 The dolichol phosphate cycle plays a major role in the synthesis of glycoproteins.

 All proteins from secretions, membranes and intracellular glycoproteins form the basis for the building of membrane receptors which are used in the production of insulin, adrenaline, estrogen, testosterone and other hormones and enzymes.
 Seemingly, dolichols have an important role in maintenance of the correct lipid composition of membranes.
 Decreased levels of dolichols have been connected to higher levels of peroxidation of lipids.

 The dolichol phosphate cycle facilitates the process of cellular membrane glycosylation, that is, the synthesis of glycoproteins that control the interactions of cells, support the immune system and the stabilization of protein molecules.
-Out of all these glycoproteins, polyglycoprotein has been found to create drug resistance to multiple cancer treatments and keep cancer cells alive.
+Out of all these glycoproteins, P-glycoprotein has been found to create drug resistance to multiple cancer treatments and keep cancer cells alive.

 The pharmacological activity of polyprenols takes place in the liver, where they are metabolized into dolichols.